Performance Analysis of an Unreliable $M/G/1$ Retrial Queue with Two-way Communication: Numerical Examples and Discussions

-\figurename{~\ref{fig3}} depicts the impact of $\lambda$ and $\beta_1$ on server availability.
-Note that all three distributions exhibit the same results for different values of $\beta_1$ and $\beta_2$.
-In absence of server failure, $P_a$ is always 1.
+\figurename{~\ref{fig4}} shows the impact of $\lambda$ and $\beta_1$ on server availability.
+It is noteworthy that all three distributions exhibit the same results for different values of $\beta_1$ and $\beta_2$.
+Therefore, they have been demonstrated using a single plot.
+In absence of server failure, $P_a$ is obviously always equal to 1.
 However, as $\beta_1$ increases, the availability of the server to incoming calls reduces with rise in $\lambda$.
-For instance, at $\lambda\!=\!1.6$, $P_a$ falls by slightly less than $1\%$ as $\beta_1$ goes from 0.4 to 0.8.
-The figure also portrays the effect of $\beta_1$ under varying first moment values of service and repair times.
+For instance, at $\lambda\!=\!1.6$ in \figurename{~\ref{fig4a}}, $P_a$ falls by slightly less than $1\%$ as $\beta_1$ goes from 0.4 to 0.8. \figurename{\ref{fig4b}} further portrays the prominent effect of $\beta_1$ on server availability under varying first moment of service and repair times.
 Note that there is a steeper fall in $P_a$ as the service time of incoming calls increases.
-Thus, the probability of finding the system available is higher when $\mu_{1,1} \!<\! \gamma_{1,1}$ and decreases with increase in $\mu_{1,1}$.
+For instance, given $\beta_1=1$, $P_a$ drops by approximately $15\%$ as $\mu_{1,1}$ increases by a factor of 5.
+This measure further deteriorates by around $31.8\%$ as the value of $\beta_1$ rises to 2.
+The figure reveals that the probability of finding the server available is higher when $\mu_{1,1} < \gamma_{1,1}$ and is more likely to reduce with increase in the inbound service time $\mu_{1,1}$.

-Similarly, \figurename{~\ref{fig4}} describes the server failure frequency in terms of $\lambda$ and $\beta_1$.
-Apparent from (\ref{eq14}), we see that $P_f$ monotonically increases with the number of incoming calls in our model.
-Additionally, at $\lambda\!=\!2$, as $\beta_1$ increases from 0.4 to 0.8, $P_f$ rises drastically by over $74\%$.
-The profound contribution of $(\beta_1,\beta_2)$ is also reflected in this figure.
-For various values of $(\mu_{1,1},\gamma_{1,1})$, $W_f$ increases constantly with $\beta_1$ and is higher when $\mu_{1,1}$ is greater than $\gamma_{1,1}$.
+Similarly, \figurename{~\ref{fig5a}} depicts the server failure frequency as functions of parameters $\lambda$ and $\beta_1$.
+Apparent from (\ref{eq35}), we observe that $P_f$ monotonically increases with the number of incoming calls in our model.
+Additionally, at $\lambda\!=\!2$, as $\beta_1$ increases from 0.4 to 0.8, the value of $P_f$ rises drastically by over $74\%$.
+For various values of $(\mu_{1,1},\gamma_{1,1})$, \figurename{\ref{fig5b}} shows that $P_f$ constantly increases with $\beta_1$ and is higher when $\mu_{1,1}$ is more than $\gamma_{1,1}$.
+In comparison to \figurename{\ref{fig4}}, such behavior is not far from expectation as the measures $P_f$ and $P_a$ are inversely related.

-The mean orbit waiting time as functions of $\lambda$ and $\beta_1$ are illustrated in \figurename{~\ref{fig5}}.
-With respect to the benchmark, we observe the impact of server failure while serving incoming calls on the gradual increase in $E[W]$.
-As $\beta_1$ increases to 2, the average orbit delay grows exponentially with increase in $\mu_{1,1}$.